gabeklein/expressive-mvc/README.md

 <br/>

 ### ✅ Level 1 Clear!
 > In this chapter we learned the basics of how to create and utilize a custom state.
-For most people who simply want smarter components, this could be enough!
-However, we can go well beyond making just a fancy hook.
+For most people who just want smarter components, this could be enough!
+However, we can go well beyond making what is just a fancy hook.

 <br/>

 <h1 id="managing-section">Creating a dynamic state</h1>

 So far, all examples have been passive.
-Next step will be to give our model a bigger roll, to update without direct interaction.
+Next we'll give models a bigger roll, to update without direct interaction.

-Because state is a just portable object, we can do whatever to values, but more-crucially, whenever and wherever.
+Because state is a portable object, we can do whatever to values, but more-crucially, whenever.
 This makes asynchronous coding pretty low maintenance.
-Implement the business-logic and the controllers will handle the rest.
+You implement business-logic; controllers will handle the rest.

 Here are a few concrete ways though, to smarten up your models:<br/><br/>